dengking/programming-language/docs/C++/CppReference/Basic-concept/Object/cppreference-object/index.md

 > NOTE: 根据polymorphism，可以将`C++` object分为两类：
 >
-> - non-polymorphic objects
+> 1、non-polymorphic objects
+>
-> - polymorphic objects
+> 2、polymorphic objects

 Objects of a class type that declares or inherits at least one **virtual function** are **polymorphic objects**.
 Within each polymorphic object, the implementation stores additional information (in every existing implementation, it is one pointer unless optimized out), which is used by [virtual function](https://en.cppreference.com/w/cpp/language/virtual) calls and by the RTTI features ([dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast) and [typeid](https://en.cppreference.com/w/cpp/language/typeid)) to determine, at run time, the type with which the object was created, regardless of the expression it is used in.